receptron/SlashGPT/README.md

 1. Type `./SlashGPT.py`
 2. When you see "You:", type a message to the chat bot OR type a slash command starting with "/".

+## Output

+1. Each conversation will be store as a json file under the "output/{context}" folder, where the context is "GTP" for general chat, and the slash key for a specialized chat.
+2. Please notice that the "output" folder is ignored by git.

-## Enhancement
+## Prompt Extension

 1. Create a new JSON file in "promots" folder with following properties: title (string): Title for the user to see (required) source (string): Source of the prompt (optional: URL, email, github id, or twitter id) promot (array of strings): The system prompt which defines the bot (required)
+2. Name of that file becomes the slash command. (the slash command "foo.json" is "/foo")
-2. If you want to share it, please make a pull request.
+3. If you want to share it, please make a pull request.